antonindurieux/personal-website-offline-/_portfolio/3_Airbnb_prices_prediction.md

 print('MAE on the test set: %g' % lr_MAE_test)
 ```
 ```
-R2 coefficient on the trianing set: 0.613052
+R2 coefficient on the training set: 0.613052
 RMSE on the training set: : 44.2276
 MAE on the training set: 29.7407
 ===================================================